Dickinson-COMP-491-492/website/docs/03-unixTools.md

 ### Homework

-- Reading and Preparation next class discussion.
+- Reading and Preparation for next class discussion.
 Details are on the page for the next meeting (Individual)
 - [H/FOSS Project Exploration Activity II](02-ProjExplore.md) (Individual) Complete the second half of your project explorations.
 Repeat the process of your first project exploration, but using different H/FOSS projects.